wiris/html-integrations/demos/angular/tinymce5/README.md

     ```

-    *Notice that the content can be empty or anything*
+    *Notice that the content can be empty or set as you prefer in the component*

 5. Open *src/app/app.component.html* and replace all with: